-🚴♀️🚴♂️ All track roads lead to Lee Valley VeloPark this week as a stellar cast of world’s best riders take part in Phynova Six Day London at Queen Elizabeth Olympic Park for a sixth year in a row.
-Tickets are on sale now.
+🚴♀️🚴♂️ All track roads lead to Lee Valley VeloPark this week as a stellar cast of world’s best riders take part in Phynova Six Day London at Queen Elizabeth Olympic Park.
+Tickets off-sale.

 Lights, camera, track action!
-If you’re not familiar with the Six Day experience prepare for cycling but not as you’ve known it between 22 to 27 September.
+If you’re not familiar with the Six Day experience prepare for track cycling but not as you’ve known it from Tuesday 26 October to Sunday 31 October.

-The 2019 Six Day London promises to be better than ever as the lights get turned down and the music turned up, and the world’s best track riders do battle across six nights of epic racing, all set to a thrilling soundtrack.
+Six Day London in 2021 promises to be better than ever as the lights get turned down and the music turned up, and the world’s best track riders do battle across six nights of epic racing, all set to a thrilling soundtrack.

-London marks the first of six events in the 2019/2020 Six Day Series calendar (for more information about Six Day see below) with world, European and Olympic champions in the building in pursuit of the 2019 Six Day London title, not to mention the opportunity to stake an early claim for overall Six Day winner.
+London marks the first event of six in the 2021/2022 Day Series calendar (for more information about Six Day see below) with world, European and Olympic champions in the building in pursuit of the 2021 Six Day London title, not to mention the opportunity to stake an early claim for overall Six Day winner.

 The velodrome at Queen Elizabeth Olympic Park may have a party atmosphere this week but expect the competition to be fierce in races which span the men’s and women’s elite competition – including keirin, madison, derny, flying time trials and much more.